landoskape/speedystats/README.md

 speedystats is a Python package designed to accelerate NumPy statistical operations using Numba.
 The package maintains a clean API that mirrors NumPy's interface while providing significant performance improvements through parallel processing.

-> "How can I use numba to speed up my median computation?"
+> "Is it possible to use numba to speed up my median computation?"
 >
 > Yep.
 Just use speedystats.